isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The need for consistency beats personal taste.

 This is a recommendation for [when you have no constraints or better ideas](#S-naming).
-Thus rule was added after many requests for guidance.
+This rule was added after many requests for guidance.

 ##### Example